Candlestick Patterns Strategy

-1) Control from one side: this usually happens when a candle has no or little wick.
+1) Power from one side: this usually happens when a candle has no or little wick.
 The wick should be none to small (preferably less than 10-20% of the candle body).
-This is only important for closes near highs in bullish cases; and closes near lows in bearish cases.
+The wick is only necessary for closes near highs in bullish cases and closes near lows in bearish cases.

 - A close near the high/low (h/l) within +/- 0-10%: total control